Daniel-KM/Omeka-plugin-Translations/README.md

 Usage
 -----

-Simply update the translations files in the directory `languages/` of the
-plugin: the main one `template.pot` and each translation like `fr.po` and `fr.mo`.
+Simply update the translations files either in the directory `languages/` of the current theme, either in the directory `languages/` of the plugin: the main one `template.pot` and each translation like `fr.po` and `fr.mo`.
 You can add any language, but respect the names of the files (see `application/languages/`) and copy the two files `.po` and `.mo` for each language.

 In some cases, a cache may be used.
 In that case, restart the web server or simply remove all files starting with `omeka_i18n_cache` in the temp directory